Master of Arts in Counseling Psychology

 Sequencing (48-Hour Degree Program)

 Upon admission to the graduate program, each student is assigned an advisor to review the program options and to develop a plan of study.
 The majority of students in the Masters of Arts degree in Counseling Psychology program are part-time students who follow the sequence of courses listed below; however, minor variations in sequencing of courses are made to accommodate full-time students enrolled in the degree program.
 The program requires prerequisites for more advanced courses.
-To guide students in the sequencing of courses, five levels of course sequencing have been identified.
-Students must obtain the approval of their advisor before enrolling in any courses.
+To guide students in the sequencing of courses, four levels of course sequencing have been identified.
+Students must obtain the approval of advisor before enrolling in any courses.

 - The initial course taken by all students is PSYC 502: Principles and Philosophy of Counseling.
 There are two other courses that students may choose to take concurrently with this introductory course.
 They are COUN 633: Multicultural Counseling and EDUC 507: Human Growth and Development.

 At the completion of twelve (12) hours in the program, students are required to make application for Advancement to Candidacy.
-The Counseling faculty at this point reviews each application.
+The Counseling Faculty at this point reviews each application.
 If students have a 3.25 grade point average and are recommended by at least two members of the full-time faculty, they are advanced to candidacy in the degree program.